B4.2.1

 A heterotrophic archaeon is an archaeal organism that obtains energy by oxidizing carbon compounds from other organisms or organic material.

-Dentition is the arrangement, number and form of teeth in an animal’s jaws.
-Teeth give strong form-and-function evidence, since their shape is closely tied to how they process food.
+is the arrangement, number and form of teeth in an animalâs jaws.
+Teeth give strong form-and-function evidence, since their shapes match the jobs they do when food is processed.

-The family Hominidae is a taxonomic family of primates that includes humans and the great apes.
+is a taxonomic family of primates that includes humans and the great apes.
 Some species in this family are mainly herbivorous; others are omnivorous.

 This also works as a Nature of Science example.
 Scientists observe living mammals with known diets and use those observations to build theories about dentition and diet.
-They can then use the theories deductively: if an extinct hominid has broad grinding molars and heavy jaws, a plant-rich diet is a reasonable inference.
-Still, it’s an inference, not a video recording of its lunch.
+They can then apply those theories deductively: if an extinct hominid has broad grinding molars and heavy jaws, a plant-rich diet is a reasonable inference.
+Still, itâs an inference, not a video recording of its lunch.
 Extra evidence, such as tooth wear, isotopes or associated fossils, can strengthen or weaken the deduction.

 A secondary compound is a plant chemical that is not part of the basic metabolic pathways needed for growth and reproduction but can affect interactions with other organisms.
 Toxic secondary compounds in leaves and seeds can reduce herbivory.
 Seeds are especially worth defending because they contain stored nutrients and embryos for the next generation.